Harsh260105/FinWise/README.md

 ## 🚀 Transform Your Financial Life with Ease!

-Our **Budget Management App** is more than just an expense tracker—it's a complete financial ecosystem!
+Our **FinWise** is more than just an expense tracker—it's a complete financial ecosystem!
 We combine **budget management, expense tracking, and financial learning** into a single powerful platform.
 Whether you're planning your budget, tracking expenses, learning financial strategies, or making smart investments, we provide the tools and insights you need to achieve financial freedom!

 ---
 ## video link : https://drive.google.com/file/d/1K8e8FkjqCkONnGTB0F2l0ldRY_Nk9vz8/view?usp=sharing